websauna/websauna/docs/source/narrative/contributing/community.rst

 * You get your personal IRC server connection details after logging in with your Github account.

-* Use SSL and your personal server password connect to irc.gitter.im
+* Use SSL and your personal server password connect to irc.gitter.im (note: this is *not** the same as irc.freenode.net server)

 * Join channel ``#websauna/websauna``